X4J14/exo/README.md

 **;; Export/import from/to module ;;**

-Export and import has 2 main layers:
+Export and import has 2 layers:
 1) intern(al) - symbols will available within the same module
 2) extern(al) - symbols will available for any external modules within repository

-Additionally, :import provides :runtime key to import ordinary packages from runtime.
+Additionally, :import provides :runtime keyword to import ordinary packages from runtime.

 Example:
 Let say, "alpha.lisp" from "alpha" module exports "hello" function.